 Perkins Loans were available to undergraduate, graduate, and professional students until September 30, 2017, but the program has since expired.
-Repayment plan options for federal Perkins Loans are different than those for federal Direct Loans or FFELs.
-If you have a school-issued federal student loan, like a Perkins Loan, ask your school about repayment options.
+Repayment plan options for federal Perkins Loans differ from those for federal Direct Loans or FFELs.
+Ask your school about repayment options if you have a school-issued federal student loan, like a Perkins Loan.

 The basic repayment plans available for federal student loans are a standard repayment plan, a graduated repayment plan, and an extended repayment plan.

-Like with a standard repayment plan, the timeline is up to ten years except for FFEL Consolidation Loans and Direct Consolidation Loans, which can have a repayment term of up to 30 years.
-Because you carry a larger balance at the beginning of the repayment period, you'll end up paying more interest than under a standard repayment plan.
+Like with a standard repayment plan, the timeline is up to ten years, except for FFEL Consolidation Loans and Direct Consolidation Loans, which can have a repayment term of up to 30 years.
+Because you carry a larger balance at the beginning of the repayment period, you'll pay more interest than a standard repayment plan.

 An extended plan allows you to have fixed or graduated payments stretched over a period of up to 25 years.
 To be eligible for this plan, you must have an outstanding loan balance of more than $30,000.

-For the IBR plan, you must have a high debt relative to your income.
+You must have a high debt relative to your income for the IBR plan.
 The payments generally are:

-If you haven't paid off your loan after 20 years (new borrowers on or after July 1, 2014) or 25 years (new borrowers on or after July 1, 2014), the government will forgive the remaining balance.
+If you haven't paid off your loan after 20 years (new borrowers on or after July 1, 2014) or 25 years (if you're not a new borrower on or after July 1, 2014), the government will forgive the remaining balance.

 Under the ICR plan, your payment is the lesser of:

-Like with all of the income-driven repayment plans, you'll have to reapply every year, and the payment amount will likely be adjusted.
-If you haven't paid off your loan after 25 years, the government will forgive the remaining balance.
+Like with all income-driven repayment plans, you'll have to reapply yearly, and the payment amount will likely be adjusted.
+The government will forgive the remaining balance if you haven't paid off your loan after 25 years.

 With PAYE, your maximum monthly payments are 10% of your discretionary income.
-If you haven't paid off your loan after 20 years, the government will forgive the remaining balance.
+The government will forgive the remaining balance if you haven't paid off your loan after 20 years.

 Like PAYE, with REPAYE, your maximum monthly payments will be 10% of your discretionary income.
 The main differences between PAYE and REPAYE are:

-Under REPAYE, if you haven’t paid off the loan after 20 years (if all loans were for undergraduate study) or 25 years (if any loans were taken out for graduate or professional study), the government forgives the balance.
+Under REPAYE, the government forgives the balance if you haven't paid off the loan after 20 years (if all loans were for undergraduate study) or 25 years (if any loans were taken out for graduate or professional study).